-In addition to the aforementioned effects, you might see worsening performance during fitness testing due overtraining syndrome.
-Meanwhile, your levels of cortisol, or stress hormones, tend to increase.
+In addition to the aforementioned effects, overtraining can lead to increased stress and hormonal changes.
+As a result of this condition, your levels of cortisol, or stress hormones, tend to increase.
 It is possible to experience a decrease in testosterone levels, which can have negative consequences for men and women alike.
-You may also find yourself suffering from a weakened immune system, which can lead to frequent illness.
+You may also find yourself with a weakened immune system, which can lead to frequent illness.

 Prevention and Treatment

 The best way to help prevent overtraining syndrome is to follow a training schedule that varies your training load and includes mandatory rest phases.
 Treatment for both the physical and psychological symptoms of overtraining requires attention from medical professionals.

 Address your physical symptoms immediately.
 This might also help improve your psychological symptoms.
 The first and most vital step for treatment is simply recognizing that you have the condition.
 Discuss your concerns with your doctor and coach to ensure a team approach to your treatment.

 According to medical specialists at Rady Children's Hospital, the only effective treatment for overtraining syndrome is rest.
 Whether the rest period last four week or several months depends on the individual.
 The specialists recommend continuing to participate in low-intensity exercise, but choosing activities unrelated to the sport that led to your burnout.